birdneststream/asciibird/README.md

 * Redo (ctrl y) is a buggy
 * Circle brush (works okay for odd width and height numbers)
 * Select only works from dragging top left to bottom right, not the other way around
-* Resizing the canvas a certain way wont make new blocks
-* No undo using text tool
 * Brush cannot brush row 0 in mirror mode
 # FOCUSING ON NOW